HTBalazs/nauticle/README.md

   7. Melting solid phase (SPH)
   8. Building evacuation (SFM)
   9. Molecular dynamics (MC)
+  10. Adaptive dam-break simulation (SPH)

 The simulations above with the results included are available [here](https://bitbucket.org/nauticleproject/examples).
+In the same package, undomuented examples are available as well.
 The results can be visualized in Paraview v5.2.0 or later.

 Please visit the Nauticle [YouTube-channel](https://www.youtube.com/channel/UCh3Y325U289BiAqJ6K0Lfqw) to see the visualizations of the examples.

+# Version 1.1.190131: #
+The most important features and bug-fixes:
+- Implementation of particle splitting and merging algorithms.
+- Angular momentum conservation on particle merging.
+- Implementation of background functions and interpolations from vtk data.
+- Parameter space items support periodically evaluated expressions.
+- New parameters of the simulation are accessible from the Symbolic Form Language (SFL).
+- Implementation of spatially coupled Kuramoto model as a new interaction.
+- Optional automated runtime compilation of SFL configuration.

 # Version 1.0.180524: #
 The most important features and bug-fixes: